-- 1. A template-free study of the relationship between shape and consumer emotions that is applicable to a wide variety of products. - 2.
-A geometric assessment of how individual shape features and product proportions impact consumer perception. - 3.
-The ability to decouple consumer perception originating purely from geometry versus perception superficially associated with a recognized brand. - 4.
-The ability to dissect a final model in ways that enable independent access to its features developed in different phases of the design process.
+- A template-free study of the relationship between shape and consumer qualitative assessments that is applicable to a wide variety of products. - 2.
+A geometric assessment of how individual shape features and product proportions impact consumer perception. - The ability to decouple consumer perception originating purely from geometry versus perception superficially associated with the consumer's prior knowledge related to a recognized brand or product. - The ability to dissect a final model in ways that enable independent access to its features developed in different phases of the design process.
 To the best of our knowledge, this work is the first to attempt such a deconstruction, which facilitates the study of conceptual versus detail design decisions.